Behavioural, emotional and social difficulties (BESD)

 Our proven track record of re-engaging young people with education and learning is key to their progress, individual success and their inclusion within society.
 That is why 95% of young people are engaged in age appropriate independence programmes, and 87% of young people who attend their review meetings contribute to their own target setting.

-For further information regarding Priory Education Services care for behavioural, emotional, social and psychological difficulties, please click on the links below:
+For further information regarding Priory Education and Children's Services care provision for behavioural, emotional, social and psychological difficulties, please click on the links below: